-Some of the best advice I ever received was packaged in this eight-word statement: "Speed is your enemy; momentum is your friend."
+Some of the best advice I've ever received was packaged in this eight-word statement: "Speed is your enemy; momentum is your friend."

 The Power of Practiced Noticing

 A dozen years ago or so, I heard the renowned documentary filmmaker Ken Burns speak.
-He centered his talk around three people who without question advanced the world in their time and changed the way we think-- specifically about democracy, about literature, and about architecture.
+He centered his talk on three people who without question advanced the world in their time and changed the way we think--specifically, about democracy, about literature, and about architecture.
 The three individuals were Thomas Jefferson, Mark Twain, and Frank Lloyd Wright.

 On the surface, Jefferson, Twain, and Wright all appeared to live lives characterized by tremendous speed.
 That impression resulted from their exceptionally productive outputs-- innovative ideas, voluminous achievements, and, in many cases, wide, deep, and lasting impact.
 Each played a key role in the revolutionary changes of their time.